andrejjh/bireme/README.md

 ## Welcome to BIREME Pages

-**European Bireme** project aims to study EU Nodes in biodiversity reporting mechanisms.
+Funded by [CESP 2017](http://www.gbif.org/programme/capacity-support), **European Bireme** project will study European Nodes in **bi**odiversity **re**porting **me**chanisms.
-This project is funded by [GBIF's CESP 2017](http://www.gbif.org/programme/capacity-support).

 ## Summary

-This project aims to describe EU reporting processes and data flows in several EU countries, investigate how GBIF could facilitate EU reporting and recommend changes to GBIF tools/procedures, if needed.Best practices will be identified, summarized and spread to all EU countries.
+This project aims to describe EU reporting processes and data flows in five EU countries, investigate how [GBIF](http://www.gbif.org) could facilitate EU reporting and recommend changes to GBIF tools/procedures, if needed.
+Best practices will be identified, summarized and spread to all EU countries.

 The project will be articulated around two phases:
 1. Assess nationally how EU reporting works based on a common